networksetcetera/LODS/lab1.md

 -   File Explorer

--   Windows PowerShell

 -   Visual Studio Code

-### Exercise 1: Build a back-end API by using Azure Storage and the Web Apps feature of Azure App Service
+### Exercise 1: Build a Python Web Apps using the Azure Portal

 #### Task 1: Open the Azure portal